-Where to watch Chicago’s July 4 Fireworks.
+Where to watch Chicago’s July 3 Fireworks Back on!

 To receive all the latest news on deals, discounts and free events in Chicago, sign up for the daily Chicago on the Cheap newsletter.
 You can also follow us on Instagram where I post additional deals in real time and Facebook.
 Cheers!